Overview of our 2020 Customer Service Benchmark Report

 Emails are ignored 8X more on the weekend

-What was even more surprising than companies not even having an email address, is that nearly 3 in 4 companies that publish an email address ignore customer service emails.
+We were shocked to learn that nearly 3 in 4 companies that publish an email address ignore customer service emails.

 Support Best Practices: Personalization and CSAT Results